mazhuowen/LeetCode/线性表/#25 Reverse Nodes in k-Group.md

 [toc]

-Given a linked list, reverse the nodes of a linked list k at a time and return its modified list.
+Given a linked list, reverse the nodes of a linked list $k$ at a time and return its modified list.

-k is a positive integer and is less than or equal to the length of the linked list.
-If the number of nodes is not a multiple of k then left-out nodes in the end should remain as it is.
+$k$ is a positive integer and is less than or equal to the length of the linked list.
+If the number of nodes is not a multiple of $k$ then left-out nodes in the end should remain as it is.

-Note:
+**Note**:

-Only constant extra memory is allowed.
+* Only constant extra memory is allowed.
-You may not alter the values in the list's nodes, only nodes itself may be changed.
+* You may not alter the values in the list's nodes, only nodes itself may be changed.